xmos/fwk_voice/examples/bare-metal/aec_2_threads/README.rst

 Building
 ********

-After configuring the CMake project, the following commands can be used from the current directory where this README is present to build and run this example application using the XCORE-AI-EXPLORER board as a target:
+After configuring the CMake project, the following commands can be used from the `sw_avona/examples/bare-metal/aec_2_threads` directory to build and run this example application using the XCORE-AI-EXPLORER board as a target:

 ::